 Two of her recent works, Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present (2006, National Book Critics Circle Award) and A Terrible Thing to Waste: Environmental Racism and Its Assault on the American Mind (2019) have been pathbreaking works in offering explanations for how our system continues to perpetuate systemic inequities, and a disparity of outcomes for the nation’s Blacks, Latinos, and Native Americans.

-Her virtual visit is supported by the Andrew and Peggy Cherng Fund for Honors and the Panda Charitable Foundation.
+Her virtual visit was supported by the Andrew and Peggy Cherng Fund for Honors and the Panda Charitable Foundation.

 2018 | Dr. Paul Offit, Director, Vaccine Education Center, Children’s Hospital, University of Pennsylvania